Sex and Seniors: The 70-Year Itch

-As for making love, it just gets better with age, according to Cornelia Spindel, 75, who married her husband Gerald when she was 72.
+As for making love, it just gets better with age, according to Cornelia Spindel, who married her husband Gerald when she was 72.
 They met when Gerry Spindel took his wife, who was dying of Alzheimer's, to a kosher nutrition program where Cornelia, a widow, worked as a volunteer.
 The two gradually became close friends, and after his wife's death, became intimate.
 When Gerald proposed, she accepted with pleasure.
-Now, Cornelia says, "We feel like young lovers or newlyweds.
+Now, Cornelia said, "We feel like young lovers or newlyweds.
 I felt like I was able to make love better when I was 30 than when I was 20, and now I have a whole lifetime of experience."

 New treatments for sexual problems

 Both men and women can expect normal physiological changes as they age that may affect the way they experience sex.
 Experts say these changes are not usually a barrier to enjoying a healthy sex life, but couples may have to take more time for arousal.

 Postmenopausal women, for example, have lower levels of the hormone estrogen, which in turn decreases vaginal lubrication and elasticity.
 In many cases, dryness can be relieved by something as simple as using a water-based lubricant like KY Jelly.
 Doctors can offer other remedies for more difficult cases.